systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 CSS variables can be [set on the browser test container] to simulate different
     themes.
 The JavaScript theme object [can be easily mocked] to provide different test
-    values with needing to load a full theme definition.
+    values without needing to load a full theme definition.

 The biggest challenge with this theming approach will be coordinating multiple
     concurrent themes.